Bob Dold: Committee assignments

+Post-congressional work

+In 2018, Dold started an organization to promote and support moderate Republicans.

+In 2022, Dold joined other former Republican members of Congress to support the passage of federal legislation prohibiting discrimination against LGBTQ+ individuals.

 Personal life

 Dold is married and has three children.
 He resides in Kenilworth, Illinois and runs Rose Pest Solutions, the oldest pest control company in the country.
 Dold attends Kenilworth Union Church and is a scoutmaster for Kenilworth Boy Scout Troop No. 13.